 There are a few ways to grow your following:

-- Use hash-tags for important keywords, so if people search for those words your Twitter will be a part of the result
+- Use hashtags for relevant keywords, so if people search for those words your Twitter will be a part of the result

 - Retweet interesting Tweets from people you follow—so they may follow you back

 - Incorporate keywords and phrases in your Tweets and on your Twitter page.
-These keywords should of course be related to you and/or your book.
-This is valuable for SEO purposes, and because people routinely search on Twitter using keywords to find people they’re interested in.
+These keywords should, of course, be related to you or your book.
+It is valuable for SEO purposes, and because people routinely search on Twitter using keywords to find people they’re interested in.

 Be sure to post daily.
 It is acceptable on Twitter to post multiple times a day.
-The more you post the more likely your Twitter handle (name) is likely to be seen.
+The more you post, the more likely your Twitter handle (name) is expected to be seen.